mcgurk/Using_OpenVPN_for_circumventing_firewall_and_NAT/README.md

 If you want password for client (if you want to connect automatically to server, don't do this):
 `./build-key-pass raspberrypi`

-#### Tar keys and certificates so you can get them from client as normal user (root-login may be disabled in ssh)
+#### Tar keys and certificates so you can get them with client as normal user (root-login may be disabled in ssh)
 ```
 tar cvf /raspberrypi_keys.tar {keys/ca.crt,keys/raspberrypi.crt,keys/raspberrypi.key}
 ```